zoeskan/MCB185/PYTHON_REFERENCE.md

 The random library is used to create random(-ish) numbers.
-If you want to reproduce the same random numbers over and over (useful for debugging), set the random see to any integer value.
+If you want to reproduce the same random numbers over and over (useful for debugging), set the random seed to any integer value.

 | Statement                | Meaning
 |:-------------------------|:----------------------------------------